Tensor Completion for Causal Inference with Multivariate Longitudinal Data: A Reevaluation of COVID-19 Mandates: Introduction

 \section{Introduction}

-This paper proposes a new approach for estimating causal effects with multivariate longitudinal data that uses tensor completion.
+This paper proposes a new approach to estimating causal effects with multivariate longitudinal data.
 Our motivation is to evaluate government mandates adopted during the pandemic, such as travel restrictions, mask-wearing directives, and vaccine requirements.
 Our evaluation follows Rubin, Holland, and Neyman \cite{holland1986statistics, rubin2005causal} in that we regard estimating the effect of a mandate as tantamount to predicting the number of COVID-19 fatalities that would have occurred had a government not adopted it.
 In other words, we observe the number of fatalities that occur in a jurisdiction while a mandate is in place, and this paper is concerned with predicting the number of fatalities that would have occurred had the mandate not been in place.
 The main difference between our approach and other COVID-19 analyses is that we use multiple outcomes to make these predictions---not just the number of COVID-19 fatalities from other jurisdictions and time periods.
-For example, we also use the number of influenza and traffic fatalities.
 These additional outcomes are not of direct interest themselves, but they provide valuable information about COVID-19 fatalities.

 Our main insight is that tensor completion provides a simple and effective framework for combining multiple outcomes across multiple jurisdictions.
-The proposed algorithm generalizes matrix completion, which has proven to be a versatile tool for making predictions with matrix-oriented data, such as longitudinal data \cite{Athey2021}.
-An analysis with the proposed algorithm works like most longitudinal analyses.
-It leverages the staggered adoption of a mandate to borrow from the experience of "control" jurisdictions, whose governments did not contemporaneously adopt the mandate.
-However, unlike most longitudinal analyses, it also borrows from the experience of "control" outcomes that would not otherwise be of interest.
+The proposed approach generalizes matrix completion, which has proven to be a versatile tool for making predictions with matrix-oriented data, such as univariate longitudinal data.
+An analysis with the proposed approach works like most longitudinal analyses: It leverages the staggered adoption of a mandate to borrow from the experience of control jurisdictions, whose governments did not contemporaneously adopt the mandate.
+However, unlike most longitudinal analyses, it also borrows from the experience of control outcomes that would not otherwise be of interest.